lambdacms/lambdacms/README.md

 then you can procede to log in.

-# Adding a LambdaCms extension to your base application
+# Add LambdaCms "extensions" to your base application

-LambdaCms' extension system is one of its core strengths: it allows a developer to extend the site in a with full type safety, ensuring a working and robust product.
+LambdaCms' extension system is one of its core strengths: it allows a developer to extend the site with packages while ensuring full type safety.

-To illustrate installing an extension to your base application we look at `lambdacms-media`.
-Installing extensions boils down to mostly the same steps.

-See the `lambdacms-media`'s [README](https://github.com/lambdacms/lambdacms-media/blob/master/README.md)
+Please refer to `lambdacms-media`'s [README](https://github.com/lambdacms/lambdacms-media/blob/master/README.md)
 for installation instructions.
 It also explains how other LambdaCms extensions may incorporate media items managed by the `lambdacms-media` extension.